 If you’re an author wondering how to start using Pinterest to spread the word on your book, the best place to start is simple, something you’ve perhaps tried in the past: creating a pin for your book.

-PS: You can get fancy with Photoshop, or you can use a super easy alternative like Canva!
+PS: You can get fancy with Photoshop, or you can use a super popular alternative like Canva.
+Lately I’ve been designing most of my pins in PicMonkey—their templates are more sophisticated than Canva, though arguably, I think Canva’s easier to learn.

 How to create a pin for your book–the right way